 Dyslexia Program Goals:

 Hutto ISD strives to have an exemplary dyslexia program for students enrolled in grades K–12.
 Through the MTSS process, HISD monitors students on a regular basis utilizing formal and informal observations, student data and other assessments including but not limited to TEA approved dyslexia screener, reading instruments, curriculum-based assessments, benchmarks, teacher formal and informal assessments, and standardized testing.
-Pursuant to the TEA’s Dyslexia Handbook, Revised 2018, students being referred for consideration of dyslexia should have demonstrated age/grade level appropriate progress and have received appropriate instruction in reading, including but not limited to an accelerated reading program as required by the state.
+Pursuant to the TEA’s Dyslexia Handbook, Revised 2018, students being referred for consideration of dyslexia should have demonstrated an appropriate age/ grade level and have received appropriate instruction in reading, including but not limited to an accelerated reading program as required by the state.
 Students who exhibit characteristics of dyslexia should be referred to and considered for a dyslexia evaluation after formal reading instruction has taken place pursuant to TEC §28.006.

 Our district is committed to the development and implementation of a dyslexia program that addresses both the Texas Education Code at §38.003 and the Texas Administrative Code at §74.28.